linuxaustralia/constitution_and_policies/code_of_conduct.md

 -----
 Be excellent to each other.

-Linux Australia aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about
+Linux Australia aims to provide welcoming, professional, and safe environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about